IntuitionLabs

 Post-market data are similarly sparse.
 Lin et al. report that only 28.2% of device summaries mentioned any safety assessment, and 5.2% noted adverse events after clearance (mostly malfunctions) ([6]).
 Over a follow-up period, 40 devices (5.8% of all AI devices) were ever recalled (totaling 113 recall actions) – typically due to software bugs or failures ([7]).
 There was even one reported patient death associated with an AI device in this dataset ([7]).
 Thus the official tracker – while counting cleared products – highlights that rigorous benefit-risk evaluation and post-market surveillance are still developing areas.
 The FDA itself acknowledges this in guidance, encouraging “Good Machine Learning Practices” (GMLP) such as representative training data, thorough validation, and ongoing monitoring ([27]).

 The authorization pathway statistics reflect these realities.
-As of late 2023, about 96–97% of AI/ML devices were 510(k) clearances ([5]) ([6]), taking advantage of predicates to avoid new trials.
-Only 2–3% were cleared via De Novo (novel Class II without predicate), and ~0.4% via PMA (high-risk trials) ([5]).
+The vast majority of AI/ML devices — about 97% — are 510(k) clearances ([4]) ([5]), taking advantage of predicates to avoid new trials.
+Only 2–3% were cleared via De Novo (novel Class II without predicate), and ~0.4% via PMA (high-risk trials) ([4]).
+However, 2025 data show review timelines are stabilizing: the median clearance time was 142 days, with 24% of submissions cleared in under 90 days ([1]).
 Notably, novel devices without predicates have started to appear but remain rare.
 (For example, Aidoc’s lung CT algorithm and the IDx-DR retinal system initially required De Novo authorization).
 In sum, the tracker data show a massive influx of AI tools into the FDA pipeline – but also underline that most rely on equivalence to prior devices and do not bring new clinical trial evidence.

 Representative Case Studies